Overview

 From I encourage new Heap users to create a bad funnel first

-The following Chart Templates use the funnel module.
-Click any of the links and populate the fields provided to quickly get up and running with your first funnel.
+The following Chart Templates use funnel analysis.
+Click any link and populate the fields inside to quickly get up and running with your first funnel.

 - Do users returning after a break convert at a higher rate than new users?